 To pursue a dual-title degree under this program, the student must first apply to the Graduate School and be admitted through the Graduate Program in Germanic & Slavic Languages and Literatures.
 In order to apply for the dual-title degree program in Language Science, the student must have a recommendation from a Language Science program faculty member in the Department of Germanic & Slavic Languages and Literatures.
-Applications to the dualtitle program will be solicited on a regular basis (typically once per year) by a committee that will include the Director of the Linguistics Program, one of the Co-Directors of the Center for Language Science, and a third elected faculty member within the Center for Language Science.
+Applications to the dual-title program will be solicited on a regular basis (typically once per year) by a committee that will include the Director of the Linguistics Program, one of the Co-Directors of the Center for Language Science.
 All three committee members will be affiliated with the Program in Linguistics.
 Upon the recommendation of this committee, the student will be admitted to the dual-title degree program in Language Science.
 Students intending to pursue a dual degree PhD must be accepted into the dual title program by the time of their qualifying examination.

 Requirements for the Dual-Title Ph.D.
-Degree in German and Language Science
+Degree in German and Language Science dual-title Ph.D. degree in German and Language Science, in addition to the German Program requirements, are as follows:

 The doctoral degree in German and Language Science is awarded only to degree-seeking students in the German doctoral program who have been admitted to the dual-title degree in German and Language Science.
-The minimum course requirements for the dual-title Ph.D. degree in German and Language Science, in addition to the German Program requirements, are as follows:
+The minimum course requirements for the